jh1993/UnderusedOptions/README.txt

 Poison Sting:
 - Torment (5 SP): Deal 1 extra damage per 10 turns of poison on the target, and 1 extra damage per turn of every other debuff on the target.

+Wolf:
+- Ice hounds are now nature units.
+- Wolf Pack cost reduced to 7, because I don't think anything should cost more than 7 SP; 7 SP should be enough for this upgrade anyways.
+It also counts as casting the spell twice, to make you not lose out on Thorn Garden and Icy Spriggan shrine procs.

 Annihilate:
 - Can now target empty tiles.
 - Cascade upgrade description changed to clarify that the cascade works if the original target is an empty tile, and that it ignores line of sight.